mohakapoor/METR/docs/documentation.md

 ---

-## 5. Feature Importance Analysis (Per-Asset Audit)
+## 5. Feature Importance Analysis

-The introduction of **Macro-Interactors** has revealed that alpha drivers are highly asset-specific.
+The introduction of **Macro-Interactors** has revealed that predictive drivers are highly asset-specific.
 Below is my forensic breakdown of the Top 3 drivers for each production engine.

 ### 5.1 Nifty 50 (Equities)
 *The Nifty engine is primarily driven by Relative Strength and Volatility regimes.*